Agencies Responsible for regulating drones in the State of Minnesota

 Are drones allowed in Minnesota?

-Drones are allowed in Minnesota for recreational and commercial use, subject to FAA regulations and flight controls put in place by local governments.
+Drones are allowed in Minnesota for recreational and commercial use, subject to FAA regulations and flight controls established by local governments.
 Read on for details.

 Specific additional drone use laws by the Minnesota State legislature